opencv/opencv/doc/tutorials/objdetect/aruco_detection/aruco_detection.markdown

 In most cases, the default value works fine, but higher error values could be necessary for highly distorted images.

-Default value:

-- `double cv::aruco::DetectorParameters::polygonalApproxAccuracyRate = 0.05`
+@see cv::aruco::DetectorParameters::polygonalApproxAccuracyRate

 #### minCornerDistanceRate

 Minimum distance between any pair of corners in the same marker.
 It is expressed relative to the marker perimeter.
 Minimum distance in pixels is Perimeter * minCornerDistanceRate.

-Default value:

-- `double cv::aruco::DetectorParameters::minCornerDistanceRate = 0.05`
+@see cv::aruco::DetectorParameters::minCornerDistanceRate

 #### minMarkerDistanceRate

 Minimum distance between any pair of corners from two different markers.
 It is expressed relative to the minimum marker perimeter of the two markers.
 If two candidates are too close, the smaller one is ignored.

-Default value:

-- `double cv::aruco::DetectorParameters::minMarkerDistanceRate = 0.05`
+@see cv::aruco::DetectorParameters::minMarkerDistanceRate

 #### minDistanceToBorder